Best Cheap Pest Control for Bed Bugs

 Pesticides alone are not the answer to bed bugs.
-Most of the commonly used pesticides today, including professional products and consumer products advertised for control of bed bugs, are at best moderately effective at controlling these pests.
-Pesticides must be used with care for safety and with attention to proper application to work well.
+Most of the commonly used pesticides today, including professional products consumer products advertised for control of bed bugs, are at best moderately effective at controlling these pests.
+Pesticides must be used with care for safety with attention to proper application to work well.
 Aerosol “bug bombs” or “fumigators” are also mostly ineffective in eliminating bed bugs.
-Aerosol insecticides mainly kill insects that are exposed, and out of their hiding places, not those hidden behind baseboards, in cracks and crevices of the bed, under carpet edging and in walls.
+Aerosol insecticides mainly kill insects that are exposed, out of their hiding places, not those hidden behind baseboards, in cracks crevices of the bed, under carpet edging in walls.

 It’s generally unnecessary to throw away beds or bedding.
-It is expensive to replace bedding, and chances are that any new mattresses, box springs or beds you bring into the home will quickly become re-infested.
+It is expensive to replace bedding, chances are that any new mattresses, box springs or beds you bring into the home will quickly become re-infested.
 The money to replace a bed or mattress might better be spent on hiring a professional.

 Create a safe area to sleep:

 This is critical because staying in a bed will reduce the risk of bed bugs spreading throughout the home.
 If you move to another room to sleep, the bed bugs will eventually follow.
 Then you’ll have bed bugs in multiple rooms.

 Make your bed a safe place to sleep by: